-- a) Will learning and engaging with each other in activities lead to building social skills, encouraging respect and tolerance of different views and fostering empathy? - b) Is the learning context promoting interaction equally for all learners? - c) Is learning promoting effective communication, including assertiveness and informed decision making? - d) What can you do to ensure empathy for those who are affected by the issues covered by the SLPs? - e) Do activities foster collaboration and learning together? - f) Are the backgrounds, cultural views and experiences of all learners valued? - g) Are opportunities provided to your learners with barriers (emotional, intellectual, social, physical, etc.) to full participation?
+- a.
+Will learning and engaging with each other in activities build social skills, encourage respect and tolerance of different views, and foster empathy? - b.
+Does the learning context promoting interaction equally for all learners? - c.
+Is learning promoting effective communication, including assertiveness and informed decisionmaking? - d.
+What can be done to ensure empathy for those who are affected by the issues covered by the SLPs? - e.
+Do activities foster collaboration and learning together? - f.
+Are the backgrounds, cultural views and experiences of all learners valued? - g.
+Are opportunities provided for learners with barriers (emotional, intellectual, social, physical, etc.) to participate fully? - h.
+Do all learners participate equally in group activities? - i.
+Is the report back on group discussions shared by all learners?